frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/portal-pages.md

 ## Customize Web View Template

 The default web view that is generated is pretty barebones and serves only as a starting point for us to customize it.
-When we made Article a web view, two html files were created namely: `article.html` and `article_row.html`
+When we made Article a web view, two HTML files were created namely: `article.html` and `article_row.html`

 Let's edit **article.html** first.
 Frappe uses Bootstrap 4 by default for it's